Metropolitan Advantage Program (MAP)

 Eligible UNO graduate Iowa residents will pay 150 percent of resident tuition.
 Current tuition rates per credit hour (see graduate) are available on the Tuition Rates page.

-MAP rates are not applicable towards distance education(on-line) courses.
-Distance Education tuition rates vary by college.
+MAP rates are not applicable toward on-line courses.
+Online Course fees vary by college.